jmcpheron/book-jmc/README.md

 ## 📄 License

-This book is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE).
+This book is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](LICENSE).

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format